-- Reducing the dependency on the client; - External quality control reviews; or - Consulting a third party, such as a professional regulatory body or a professional accountant, on key audit judgments. - 290.221 A self-interest or intimidation threat is also created when the fees generated from an audit client represent a large proportion of the revenue from an individual partner's clients or a large proportion of the revenue of an individual office of the firm.
+- Reducing the dependency on the client; - External quality control reviews; or - Consulting a third party, such as the Institute of Chartered Accountants of Sri Lanka on key audit judgments. - 290.216 A self-interest or intimidation threat is also created when the fees generated from an audit client represent a large proportion of the revenue from an individual partner's clients or a large proportion of the revenue of an individual office of the firm.
 The significance of the threat will depend upon factors such as:

-- The significance of the client qualitatively and/or quantitatively to the partner or office; and - The extent to which the remuneration of the partner, or the partners in the office, is dependent upon the fees generated from the client
+- The significance of the client qualitatively and/or quantitatively to the partner or office; and - The extent to which the remuneration of the partner, or the partners in the office, is dependent upon the fees generated from the client.